jordiwave/CodeBlocks_Unofficial_Testing/Readme_Build_Windows_MSYS2_by_Makefile.txt

                 NOTE: If you are asked to "To complete this update all MSYS2 processes including this terminal will be closed.
 Confirm to proceed [Y/n]" then do NOT press Y or N, but close the bash window by clicking on the [X] on the top right of the window and then open the C:\mssy64\msys2.exe again and run the "pacman -Syu" command again and again until no updates are available.
-    2) A local build of wxWidgets 3.1.5 for Code::Blocks.
+    2) A local build of wxWidgets 3.1.5 or 3.1.6 for Code::Blocks.
 If you have not built wxWidgetas for Code::Blocks before have a look at the following files or check out the https://forums.wxwidgets.org/viewtopic.php?t=42817 thread.
             - Andrew_Build_Helper_Files\Libraries_Windows\build_WXWidget_3.1.5_win32.bat
             - Andrew_Build_Helper_Files\Libraries_Windows\build_WXWidget_3.1.5_win64.bat